Hey there! So, you want to build a website but have no idea where to start from?

 A category is a specific subject that helps search engines know what your website topic is.
 Also, by dividing all articles into specific categories, you can simplify navigation around your blog/website.

-WordPress widgets are separate blocks placed in the right sidebar of your website that containing certain information.
-For example, different widgets can display:
+WordPress widgets are separate blocks placed in the right sidebar of your website that contain certain information.
+For example, different widgets can display the following:

 Please note that some themes may not support all widgets.
 I do not recommend adding too many widgets, they can make your pages look bloated.

 A plugin is a special script that is installed additionally on your website with the sole purpose to increase the website's functionalities.
 WordPress offers tons of plugins, but it doesn't mean that you need them all.
 In fact, too many installed plugins will slow down your site.
 Therefore, make wise choices and give preference to the most needed software out of all.

 This is an approximate list of the must-have WordPress plugins I will personally recommend:

 But as I said, no extra plugins are needed!

 You've already created and set up a WordPress site, and learned how to publish content.
 Here comes the most difficult and responsible job!
 To run a successful website, you’ll need to develop a habit of creating high-quality and useful content.

 Hopefully, WordPress can make things a lot easier.
 It’s a great fit for almost any project, from the news portal to an online store.